 Configure VPN Reverse Proxy for SaaS Security

 You can use Prisma Access to control access to your network from mobile users’ unsanctioned devices.
-This configuration uses the Aperture feature of SAML redirection by proxy instead of directly exposing the SaaS app or your network, removing all possible vulnerabilities to data exfiltration and malware propagation.
-Configuring this feature in Prisma SaaS (formerly Aperture) and in Prisma Access allows you to control unsanctioned and mobile user-owned device access to your network and redirects device traffic to Prisma Access for inspection without putting your network or data at risk.
+This configuration uses the Prisma SaaS feature of SAML redirection by proxy instead of directly exposing the SaaS app or your network, removing all possible vulnerabilities to data exfiltration and malware propagation.
+Configuring this feature in Prisma SaaS and in Prisma Access allows you to control unsanctioned and mobile user-owned device access to your network and redirects device traffic to Prisma Access for inspection without putting your network or data at risk.

 This feature requires the use of Prisma SaaS integrated with a Secure Assertion Markup Language (SAML) provider.

 The following example uses Okta as the SAML provider.
 Palo Alto Networks has tested this feature with Okta, ADFS, Azure AD, Ping One, and Shibboleth.
 Note that Office 365 with Azure AD as the IdP is currently not supported.